 Your body is constantly circulating fluids throughout your body, most importantly blood.
-In fact, about 5 quarts of blood are pumped through your body’s blood vessels every minute, thanks to your heart.
+In fact, about 5 quarts of blood is pumped through your body’s blood vessels every minute, thanks to your heart.

 So, when your circulation heads south, that means your blood isn’t flowing through your system quite as efficiently and successfully, and you can end up suffering from a variety of issues, including numbness (your hands and feet falling asleep).

 At some point, we have all dealt with poor circulation.

 And while your feet falling asleep can be somewhat of a nuisance, it certainly isn’t life-threatening.